 FPC, a 79-member church chartered in 1965, is about an hour southwest of Waco.
 The congregation is the epitome of an intercultural congregation.
-While most of the members are white, the church’s membership includes African American, Haitian, German, Cameroonian, Ghanian, Filipino, Korean, Chinese, Hispanic, and biracial/multiracial persons.
+While most of the members are white, the church’s membership includes African American, Haitian, German, Cameroonian, Ghanian, Filipino, Korean, Chinese Hispanic, and biracial/multiracial people.
 Currently there are 37 children/youth (infant through college age) who are a part of the membership.
-For the past seven years there has been an LGBTQIA+ presence on the church’s session.
+For the past seven years, there has been an LGBTQIA+ presence on the church’s session.

 The diverse congregation is a result of the church’s proximity to the Fort Hood Army installation about 15 minutes east of the church.
 Membership at the church has grown significantly in recent years, not only in the number of members but also in programming, mission giving, operational budget and financial reserves.